 2 egg whites

 1 tsp. vanilla

 1/2 cup coconut sugar

 Preheat oven to 300.
-Coat a 9 inch spring form pan with cooking spray.
+Coat a 9-inch springform pan with cooking spray.
 Melt chocolate and butter in a double boiler stir until glossy smooth.
 Remove from heat and whisk in beaten egg yolks.
 Beat 6 egg whites until foamy and add sugar.
 Beat until stiff peaks form.
-Gently fold meringue into chocolate until just combined and pour into prepared pan.
-Bake 40 minutes or until toothpick comes out clean.
+Gently fold the meringue into chocolate until just combined and pour into prepared pan.
+Bake 40 minutes or until a toothpick comes out clean.
 Cool and remove from pan.

 1 bag frozen raspberries

 1 T lemon juice

 Combine raspberries and sugar in a saucepan.
 Cook until raspberries are broken down, about 10 minutes.
 Remove from the heat and strain through a sieve or cheesecloth to eliminate seeds.

 Coconut Whipped Cream

 Believe it or not, this is a viable alternative to whipped cream and the other non-dairy, trans-fat-laden hydrogenated whipped toppings.